 How do I contact Hampshire Relationship Counselling?

-The first step is to email me here or you can call me on 07933 931782 (please leave a message and I will get back to you within 24 hours). l take some brief information from you in the first instance, and normally suggest arranging a suitable time for an Initial Assessment session in Overton or Kingsclere to discuss your situation in more detail.
+The first step is to email me here (I will get back to you within 24 hours). l take some brief information from you in the first instance, and normally suggest arranging a suitable time for an Initial Assessment session in Overton or Kingsclere to discuss your situation in more detail.
+Sometimes I suggest we have a brief chat on the phone first before booking an Assessment Session.

 What is an Initial Assessment?